Understanding the SBA's Economic Injury Disaster Loans (EIDL) program for COVID-19

 - Usage: Funds made available must be used for certain purposes.
 Acceptable purposes include working capital, paying fixed debts, payroll, accounts payable, and paying other bills that could have been paid had the disaster not occurred.
 It is NOT acceptable to use loans to replace lost sales, enhance profits, refinance long-term debt, or fund expansion opportunities.
 Also, EIDL funds cannot be used to cover expenses already covered by a PPP loan.
 (Read on for more on EIDL and PPP.)

-- Loan limitations: The statutory limit of SBA loans is $2 million, but as reported by numerous news outlets and publications in May 2020, SBA set a new $150,000 limit due to the high number of applications.
-The amount of each loan is further limited to the economic injury determined by SBA after subtracting business interruption insurance and other capital recoveries up to the administrative lending limit.
+- Loan limitations: The statutory limit of SBA loans is $2 million.
+SBA set a maximum loan amount of $150,000 in May 2020 due to a high number of applications, but in March 2021 announced a new $500,000 limit (effective April 6) to continue to help struggling businesses.
+The amount of each loan is further limited to the economic injury determined by SBA after subtracting business interruption insurance and other capital recoveries up to the administrative lending limit; that limit was raised in March 2021 (effective April 6) from six months of economic injury to 24 months.
 The SBA will also consider potential contributions that are available from the business and/or its owner(s) or affiliates.

 - Interest Rate: The interest rate for small businesses is 3.75% and for private nonprofit organizations is 2.75%.